RookieLinLucy666/statechannel/README.md

 * in the run method add all the trasactions you want to make off chain by calling this method for everyoffchain transaction await offChainTransactions(sender address,receiver address,amount in eher)

-* for execution use node run.js then you will
+* for execution use node run.js then you will get the desired output.